 Film Soundtrack, 1973 (Bell-Arista) (4 / 5) With several of the performers and all of the musicians from the original Off-Broadway production on hand, augmented occasionally by strings and trombones, this recording also sounds a lot like the first one, with a few notable differences.
 As Jesus, Victor Garber has a sweeter voice than Stephen Nathan.
 Lynn Thigpen sings “Bless the Lord, My Soul” with a more authentic gospel style than Joanne Jonas, and Merrell Jackson’s “All Good Gifts” is a significant improvement on Lamar Alford’s rendition.
 One new song has been added: the joyous “Beautiful City.”
 Set on deserted Manhattan streets, the Godspell movie is rather hard to watch today because it prominently features the World Trade Center in its opening shot and in the “All for the Best” number.
 But this recording definitely has its pleasures. — M.P.

 Off-Broadway Cast, 2000 (Fynsworth Alley) (4 / 5) Here’s a terrific recording of a very well-sung, hilariously funny, deeply moving production of Godspell that started out Off-Off-Broadway under the aegis of a group called the Third Eye Repertory and later had an Off-Broadway run in the Theater at Saint Peter’s Church.
 The show boasted a wonderful cast, intelligent direction by Shawn Rozsa, and sensitive musical direction by Dan Schachner.
-Barrett Foa’s clear, youthful tenor is well suited to the role of Jesus.
+Barrett Foa’s clear, strong, youthful tenor is well suited to the role of Jesus.
 As Judas/John the Baptist, Will Erat adapts his full, rounded, legit voice to a pop/rock idiom impressively; he was wisely handed the haunting “On the Willows” to sing in this production.
-Other highlights of note: Eliseo Roman deserves a special nod for his gorgeous singing of “All Good Gifts,” Catherine Carpenter’s “Day by Day” is warm and sincere, Capathia Jenkins’ “Turn Back, a Man” is great fun, and Shoshana Bean’s “Bless the Lord” is a roof-raiser.
-Foa leads the cast in a slow version of “Beautiful City” notable for lyrics that are eerily and movingly prescient of the 9/11 attacks on the Twin Towers: “Out of the ruins and rubble, out of the smoke, our of our night of struggle, can we see a ray of hope?” — M.P.
+Other highlights: Catherine Carpenter’s “Day by Day” is warm and sincere, Capathia Jenkins’ “Turn Back, a Man” is great fun, Shoshana Bean’s “Bless the Lord” is a roof-raiser, and Eliseo Roman deserves a special nod for his gorgeous singing of “All Good Gifts.”
+Foa leads the cast in a beautiful ballad version of “Beautiful City” with some new lyrics that are eerily and movingly prescient of the 9/11/2001 attacks on the World Trace Center in NYC: “Out of the ruins and rubble, out of the smoke, our of our night of struggle, can we see a ray of hope?” — M.P.